 Don’t Expect Fast Turnaround Time

 Starting your business in the USVI requires patience from the applicant.
-Once all required documents and payments have been submitted, it may take 6 to 8 weeks (with no guarantees) to obtain the business license.
+Once all required documents and payments have been submitted, obtaining the business license may take 6 to 8 weeks (with no guarantees).
 Would you expect anything less than island time?
 Working with a trusted service provider can help with the process.

 What steps are required in order to register as a foreign corporation in the USVI?